Experimental Studies to Determine the Impact of Propane and Acetylene on the Environment In and Around Titan's Lakes

 The FINESST Fellowship has provided me with the opportunity to explore how certain minority species impact Titan's lake environment.
-Propane and acetylene are two of the most common hydrocarbon produced from the methane photochemisty occurring in Titan's atmosphere.
-These molecules may find their way to the lakes either but directly falling in or through indirect means via fluvial processes.
+Propane (C3H8) and ethylene (C2H4) are among the most common hydrocarbons produced from the methane photochemistry occurring in Titan's atmosphere.
+These molecules may find their way to the lakes either by directly falling in or through indirect means via fluvial processes.

 Tuning DraGNS' Interpretations to Titan's Expected